abdelrahman-7474/Review-Sentiment-Classification/README.md

 ##  Project Overview

-This repository contains a multi-class sentiment analysis system developed for  [NN-26 Review Sentiment Classification](https://www.kaggle.com/competitions/nn-26-review-sentiment-classification) competition as part of the Neural Networks course at the Faculty of Computer and Information Sciences, Ain Shams University.

-The primary objective is to categorize text reviews into five distinct sentiment levels: Excellent, Very Good, Good, Bad, and Very Bad.
-The project explores the trade-offs between local pattern recognition (CNNs), sequential dependency (GRUs), and global semantic understanding (Transformers and Sentence Embeddings).
+This repository presents a multi-class sentiment analysis system developed for the [NN-26 Review Sentiment Classification](https://www.kaggle.com/competitions/nn-26-review-sentiment-classification) competition as part of the Neural Networks course at the Faculty of Computer and Information Sciences, Ain Shams University.
+The system is designed to automatically classify textual reviews into five sentiment categories—Excellent, Very Good, Good, Bad, and Very Bad—while systematically exploring the trade-offs between different deep learning paradigms, including local pattern extraction using CNNs, sequential dependency modeling with GRUs, and global semantic representation through Transformers and Sentence Embeddings.
 ---

 ##  Performance Statistics